earthly/website/blog/_posts/2024-01-30-showboaters.md

 <figcaption>This in [LINQ Ray Tracer](https://github.com/lukehoban/LINQ-raytracer) is cool, but nobody wants to inherit it.</figcaption>

 If you're in a group, and you've developed a house style for solving problems, that might be great.
-But if a new person joins who is bright and eager, and you struggle to get them up to speed, that could be a good chance to think about why that is the case.
+But if a new person who is bright and eager joins and you struggle to get them up to speed, that could be a reasonable signal to reflect on why that is the case.

 ## Give It A Chance